johngrahamreynolds/johngrahamreynolds/README.md

 👋 Hi, I’m @johngrahamreynolds.
-I finished my B.S. in Physics, Mathematics at Johns Hopkins University in 2020.
+I finished my B.S. in Physics, Mathematics at Johns Hopkins University in May 2020.

       👱‍♂️🎓📚 I am a Software, Data Engineer at Vanderbilt University Medical Center (Jan.
 2022 -> present), and 〈🌌〉 an experienced physicist with interests in General Relativity, Black Holes, and Quantum Gravity.